 Three Different Volunteer In Medellin, Colombia Programs To Choose From

 Volunteers can choose from three different volunteer programs with the foundation in Medellin, Colombia.
 The difference between the programs in the length of time you are committing to helping.
 Volunteers can choose from two weeks, one month and three months.
 All three give people a great opportunity to live like a local and help transform lives.
 I did the one month program helping the foundation in Medellin, Colombia and it forever changed my life.
 The people I met, the stories I heard and the lives I was able to impact made me forever grateful to have had the opportunity with the Sueños y Huellas foundation.

 The only costs associated with volunteering are food and accommodations.
 All money goes to helping the foundation run the volunteer house and program.

 The two week volunteer experience starts at $500, 1 month starts at $1000 and a 3 month plan starts at $3000.
 This covers your accommodations and three meals a day Monday to Friday.

 Accommodations in the volunteer house range from shared rooms to private rooms with bathroom ensuite or even a private balcony.
 The house includes common dining areas, patio area, full kitchen, and 4 separate bathrooms with showers.
 The renovated volunteer house is cozy, trendy, comfortable and of course offers high speed internet.

 Over the course of the Transformation Project, volunteers will have the chance to impact countless lives while giving back to the Medellin community.
 My life was forever changed and I will never forget the children, families and volunteers I met along the way.
-Thank you to Lorena (founder of Sueños y Huellas) and Diana (Project Lead – Transformation Project).
+Thank you to Lorena (founder of Sueños y Huellas) and Oscar (Program Director)!

-To join the Transformation Project as a volunteer in Medellin, Colombia please contact Diana on WhatsApp: +57 315 928 7248
+To join the Transformation Project as a volunteer in Medellin, Colombia please contact Oscar on Whatsapp at: +57 305 297 0015

 For more details see: Transformation Project Website